bkim12/BOOOM/README.md

 ---
-##  Simulation Study 1: Heterogeneous quadratic form analysis
+##  Benchmark experiments 1: Heterogeneous quadratic form analysis

 This simulation study evaluates the performance of BOOOM and semidefinite programming (SDP) relaxation on a class of heterogeneous quadratic form optimization problems over the Stiefel manifold.